When to Split Bills 50/50 and When Not To

 🍽️ Group Dining

-When everyone orders similarly priced items and shares appetizers or drinks.
+When everyone orders similar-priced items and shares food or drinks evenly.

 🏠 Shared Accommodation

-Hotel rooms, vacation rentals, or camping fees where everyone benefits equally.
+Hotel rooms, vacation rentals, or camping fees where space and benefit are similar.

 🎬 Entertainment

-Movie tickets, concert tickets, or events where everyone gets the same experience.
+Movie tickets, concerts, or events where everyone receives the same experience.

 🚗 Transportation